 - Halva will keep stored in an airtight container at room temperature for up to 3 weeks.

-For non-vegans, you can substitute maple syrup for honey.
-If you don’t have access to maple syrup, you can use 2/3 cup cane sugar combined with 2 tbsp water, bring to a temperature of 248°F (120°C) and then stir in the tahini.
+- For non-vegans, you can substitute maple syrup for honey.
+If you don’t have access to maple syrup, you can use 2/3 cup cane sugar combined with 2 tbsp water, bring it to a temperature of 248°F (120°C), and then stir in the tahini.

-Chocolate Marble: Melt 3 tablespoons of dark chocolate chips over a double boiler.
+- Chocolate Marble: Melt 3 tablespoons of dark chocolate chips over a double boiler.
 Prepare the halva as explained above.
-Stir in the melted chocolate once you have combined the tahini with the maple syrup.
-Do not stir too much to keep a nice chocolate swirl.
+Stir in the melted chocolate after combining the tahini with the maple syrup.
+Refrain from stirring too much to keep a nice chocolate swirl.